xmos/lib_mic_array/lib_mic_array/doc/rst/index.rst

 * ``c_from_decimator``: An array of channels to the decimators

-* ``decimator_count``: A count of the number of decimators (the number of elements in the above array)
+* ``decimator_count``: A count of the number of decimators (the number of elements in the above array).

 * ``buffer``: used internally to maintain ownership of the shared memory between
   the application and the decimators.